 There are certain archetypes that occur within dysfunctional family dynamics.
 Some of these include:

-This role is often, but not always, taken on by the youngest child.
+This family role is often, but not always, taken on by the youngest child.
 The mascot learns that adding levity with humor to a tense or stressful moment can deescalate the situation.
 They then see it as their job to get everyone to laugh whenever possible.